Updated on 9/13/2022

 - Those who identify as transgender are almost 4 times as likely as those who are cisgender to have a substance abuse disorder.

-- School-aged youth who identify as LGB, or those who are not sure about their identity, report a much higher instance of illicit drug use than peers who identify as heterosexual do.
+- School-aged LGBTQIA+ youth who identify as LGB, or those who are not sure about their identity, report a much higher instance of illicit drug use than peers who identify as heterosexual do.

 Group or individual therapy can be helpful in managing addiction.
 It can help you learn better, healthier coping techniques if you’re using substances to mask any pain.